14000 Due Process and Release of Information

 When No Notification Is Needed

-If APS does not notify a designated perpetrator because of risk of harm to the client, the reporter, or a collateral, the specialist documents a clear explanation of that risk in the supervisor consultation in IMPACT.
+If APS does not notify a designated perpetrator because of risk of harm to the client, the reporter, or a collateral, the specialist documents a clear explanation of that risk in IMPACT.

 14130 Timely Request for a Desk Review